 The Company's by-laws establish that the Board shall consist of a minimum of four (4) and a maximum of eight (8) members.
-As per December 31, 2020, the Board was comprised of six (6) directors who all have been elected by the ordinary shareholders' meeting as of March 31, 2020.
+As announced on December 1, 2021, Robert Leslie Holland has informed the Board of Directors of his intention to step down as a Non-Executive member of the Board of Directors, effective December 31, 2021; on the same day, Newron has also announced that it does not anticipate making any Non-Executive Director appointments.
+As per December 31, 2021, Newron Board was then comprised of five (5) directors, who all have been elected by the ordinary shareholders' meeting as of March 31, 2020.

 One of these directors was first elected in 2008.
 One member was first elected in 2012.
-Two directors were first elected in 2013.
+One director was first elected in 2013.
 The remaining two directors were first elected in 2014.
 All directors are elected for the three-year term expiring on the date of the shareholders' meeting scheduled to approve Newron's financial statements for the year ending December 31, 2022.
 All Newron Board members are due for re-election at the same time.
 Board members can be re-elected for an unlimited number of terms.
 In case of replacements of Board members, the replacing new members take over the mandate for the left period of the leaving member.
 The shareholders' meeting elects the new members by individual vote.